The Cascade Identity: 2SLS as a Policy Parameter in Capacity-Constrained Settings: Applications: Effects of expanding fields of study

 These cross-effects are the structural inputs to the cascade estimator.
-The off-diagonal elements of the first-stage matrix determine both the aggregation weights---how the pooled IV estimate distributes across fields---and the cascade correction that separates the direct effect of enrolling in a field from the indirect effect of displacing students from substitute fields.
+The off-diagonal elements of the first-stage matrix determine the cascade correction that separates the direct effect of enrolling in a field from the indirect effect of displacing students into substitute fields.
 The heatmap thus summarizes the identification structure of the entire analysis: strong diagonals confirm that each field's own lottery instrument provides credible variation, while the pattern of off-diagonal substitution maps the reallocation mechanism through which a marginal capacity expansion propagates across the system.

 Table~\ref{tab:main} reports the main results.
-Column~(1) reports the full 2SLS estimate $T_k$, interpreted as the total societal effect of admitting one additional student to field $k$---including both the direct effect on the marginal entrant and all downstream reallocation effects through the capacity-constrained system.
+Column~(1) reports the full 2SLS estimate $T_k$, interpreted as the total societal effect of admitting one additional student to field $k$, including both the direct effect on the marginal entrant and all downstream reallocation effects through the capacity-constrained system.
 Column~(2) reports the own-instrument Wald ratio $W_k$, which captures only the direct effect on the lottery winner, ignoring what happens to displaced students.
 Column~(5) reports the cascade $T_k - W_k$.